mwullink/ietf-rpp-core/src/draft-wullink-rpp-core.md

 - `RPP-Cltrid`: This header is the equivalent of the "clTRID" element defined in [@!RFC5730] and MUST be used accordingly when the RPP response does not contain an EPP response in the HTTP message body.
 If the contents of the HTTP message body contains a "clTRID" value, then both values MUST be consistent.

 - `RPP-Code`: This header is the equivalent of the EPP result code defined in [@!RFC5730] and MUST be used accordingly.
-This header MUST be added to all responses, except for the Greeting, and MAY be used by the client for easy access to the EPP result code, without having to parse the HTTP response message body.
+This header MUST be added to all responses and MAY be used by the client for easy access to the result code, without having to parse the HTTP response message body.

-- `RPP-EPP-Code`: An optional that MAY be used when RPP is used as a frontend service for an EPP service.
-The header can be used by the client for easy access to the EPP result code, without having to parse the HTTP response message body.

 - `RPP-Check-Avail`: An alternative for the "avail" attribute of the object:name element in an Object Check response and MUST be used accordingly.
 The server does not return a HTTP message body in response to a RPP Object Check (HEAD) request.